cni-iisc/cni-website/_newsletters/2023/may.md

 # Upcoming events

-events_headline: We have three seminars this month.
-Digital Defenders Cybersecurity Masterclass and Capture the Flag (CTF) Competition 2023 is being organized by CySecK- the K-Tech Centre of Excellence in Cyber Security – in association with the Centre for Networked Intelligence  and Cisco Systems India Pvt.
-Ltd.
+events_headline: We have three seminars and the beginning of our annual hackathon this month.
 events:
     - name: Mean-field control for restless bandits and weakly coupled MDPs
       description: by Dr. Nicolas Gast from INRIA on 2nd May @4pm